GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby/text.md

 ## Features

 `Airbrake-Ruby` comes equipped with a plethora of features suited to your specific Ruby project and workflow.
-Check out some of the top features below, or take a look at the [official documentation](https://github.com/airbrake/airbrake-ruby) to see everything that `Airbrake-Ruby` can do for your next project!
+Check out some of the top features below, or take a look at the [documentation](https://github.com/airbrake/airbrake-ruby) to see everything that `Airbrake-Ruby` can do for your next project!

 ### Powerful, Easy-to-Use API

 The [`Airbrake-Ruby API`](https://github.com/airbrake/airbrake-ruby#api) offers a great deal of functionality, including custom `notifiers` and `notices`, detailed exception filters, custom parameters, promises, and more.
-We've detailed the use of a few of these features below, but feel free to check out the [official documentation](https://github.com/airbrake/airbrake-ruby#api) for full details on using the `Airbrake-Ruby API`.
+We've detailed the use of a few of these features below, but feel free to check out the [documentation](https://github.com/airbrake/airbrake-ruby#api) for full details on using the `Airbrake-Ruby API`.

 ### Unlimited Custom Parameters